7 Hiatal Hernia Weird Symptoms; Gastroenterologist Explains.

 What you need to know:

 Hiatal hernias can present with weird symptoms due to their complications or due to a large paraesophageal Hiatal hernias.
-These symptoms may include difficulty swallowing, dyspnea, chest pain, back pain, and others.
+These symptoms may include difficulty swallowing, dyspnea, chest pain, and back pain.

 The complete list of weird hiatal hernia symptoms: